WAT THA HOI

-City Island, in the southern area at Samphao Lom sub-district.
-The remains of the
+city island, in the southern area of Ayutthaya in Samphao Lom Sub-district.
+The remains

-In situ is an un-restored ruin consisting of a brick mound covered with vegetation.
+In situ is a restored ruin consisting of a number of brick foundations of walls and

 Its historical background and period of construction are unknown, but the monastery